 About This Section

 The information in this section is centered around helping you understand what is expected of you as a CCD student and a member of the community.
 For academic integrity and standards, use this as a guide for student success.
 This guide will also assist you in determining graduation requirements and transfer options.

 CCD Grade Policy

-Achievement in a course is measured by meeting specific course objectives.
-You are evaluated using a letter-grade system.
+You are evaluated in class using a letter-grade system which is based on how many course learning outcomes you have met.
 Instructors have the authority to assign grades.
-For more information, visit CCD.edu, consult the course syllabus or ask the instructor to explain their grading system.
+For more information, read your course syllabus and ask your instructor to explain their grading system.

 CCCS Inventory of Common Grading Symbols